 Your financial needs and priorities may change over time as your circumstances change – such as, getting married, having a child, going through a divorce, or if your partner passes away.
 You should consider protecting your wealth to account for any changes like these by updating your will, super beneficiaries, insurance or any other financial commitments you may have.

 Need help understanding how to build your wealth through superannuation or investments, or how to protect your wealth with insurance?
 Contact us to arrange to speak to a BT Adviser.

 This information does not take into account your personal objectives, financial situation or needs and so you should consider its appropriateness having regard to these factors before acting on it.
 The information provided is factual only and does not constitute financial product advice.
 Before acting on it, you should seek independent financial and tax advice about its appropriateness to your objectives, financial situation and needs.

-Information current as at 29th April, 2015.
 These projections are predictive.
 Whilst we have used every effort to ensure that the assumptions on which the projections are based are reasonable, the projections may be based on incorrect assumptions or may not take into account known or unknown risks and uncertainties.
 The actual results may differ materially from these projections.
-Superannuation is a long-term investment.
-The government has placed restrictions on when you can access your preserved benefits.
+Superannuation is a means of saving for retirement, which is, in part, compulsory.
+The government has placed restrictions on when you can access your investment held in superannuation.

-The Government has set caps on the amount of money you can add to superannuation each year on a concessionally taxed basis.
-In addition, the government has set a non-concessional contributions cap.
+The Government has set caps on the amount of money you can add to superannuation each year on both a concessional and non-concessional tax basis.
+There will be tax consequences if you breach these caps.
 For more detail, speak with a financial adviser or visit the ATO website.